titoiride/ALaDyn/README.md

 We support building ALaDyn on almost all sane systems.
 [Here](doc/BUILD.md) you can find a guide to build the code on many different OS configurations.
 appveyor and travis recipes can also help understanding how to build the code.

+## How to contribute to the development

+[Here](https://github.com/ALaDyn/ALaDyn/blob/master/CONTRIBUTING.md) you can find the instructions to propose your changes to `ALaDyn`

 ## Support channels

 We have a Telegram channel to promote latest news: [join here](https://t.me/ALaDyn_Collaboration)